GET IN TOUCH

 If, as a result of your review, changes to your estate plan are needed, there are two main ways of making modifications: writing a codicil and writing a new will.
 Each option has different benefits depending on your individual circumstances.
 While it might sound burdensome to re-write a will or draft a codicil, it’s often much easier than it sounds.
 Usually, the new will is very similar to the original and simply incorporates the few changes that the writer wishes to make.
 For more information, read our blog on how to make a revision to your will.

-In addition to a will, there are other components to a well thought out estate plan that should also be considered, including:
+In addition to a will, there are other components to a well thought out estate plan that you can consider, including:

 Some of the most common life events that require a will to be modified are as follows:

 Arguably the most significant life-altering event in someone’s life is the birth of a child.
-Parents can become so busy with their newborns that they completely forget to update their will to reflect this important change.
+Parents can become busy with their newborns and forget to update their will to reflect this important change.
 This can be true in the case of grandchildren being born as well.
-While the succession of the estate may seem obvious, it’s always best to express your exact intentions in a will, particularly if you have multiple children who you’d like to inherit different assets.
-Parents or guardians of minor children should appoint a guardian to take care of their children in the event of their death.
-A guardian is someone who would be the legal caretaker for the children until they reach the age of majority .
+While succession plans may seem obvious, you should clearly express your intentions in a will.
+This is particularly important if you have multiple children who you’d like to inherit different assets.
+Parents or guardians of minors should appoint a guardian to care for them in the event of their parents’ death.
+A guardian is someone who would be the legal caretaker for the children until they reach the age of majority, and you should update to your will to include information for your child’s potential guardian.

 Spouses are typically the most prominent beneficiary in their partner’s will.
 Following a marriage, separation or divorce, people should clearly reflect their change of marital status in their will.
 Many spouses choose to form a joint or mutual will which means that the first person to die will have their entire estate transferred to their spouse.
-Once the other spouse dies, then the estate will be distributed according to their will.
-Keep in mind that someone who has lived in a “marriage-like” relationship with someone for two or more years may have rights for spousal support as if the couple were legally married.
+If the other spouse dies, then the estate is distributed according to their will.
+Remember that someone who has lived in a “marriage-like” relationship with someone for two or more years may have rights for spousal support as if the couple were legally married.
 For more information, read our blog on spouses.

 Looking for more information?
 Read our page on the basics of estate planning.